rokbenko/arctic-meet/README.md

 streamlit run ArcticAlly.py
 ```

-### Step 6: Open the Streamlit app in the browser
+### Step 6: Access ArcticAlly in your browser

-Navigate to [http://localhost:8501](http://localhost:8501) to open the Streamlit app in the browser.
+Navigate to [http://localhost:8501](http://localhost:8501) to open ArcticAlly in the browser.

 <br>